thriving-dev/kafka-streams-cassandra-state-store/README.md

 ### Store Types
 kafka-streams-cassandra-state-store comes with 2 different store types:
-- keyValueStore
+- partitionedKeyValueStore
 - globalKeyValueStore

-#### keyValueStore (recommended default)
+#### partitionedKeyValueStore (recommended default)
 A persistent `KeyValueStore<Bytes, byte[]>`.
 The underlying cassandra table is **partitioned by** the store context **task partition**.
+Therefore, it behaves exactly like the regular state stores (RocksDB/InMemory/MemoryLRUCache).
-Therefore, all CRUD operations against this store always query by and return results for a single stream task.
+All CRUD operations against this store always query by and return results for a single stream task.

 #### globalKeyValueStore
 A persistent `KeyValueStore<Bytes, byte[]>`.